 Should I Be A Clinical Or Counseling Psychologist?

 Your choice of graduate psychology program will depend upon your interests.
-Are you interested in studying psychopathology and working with patients with serious psychological disorders?
+Are you interested in studying psychopathology and working with patients with serious psychological and mental health disorders?
 Or are you more interested in providing emotional and vocational support for a healthier population base?

 Whatever your career preference is, a doctorate program in either clinical psychology or counseling psychology will serve you well.
 In fact, in an informal study of counseling and clinical psychology programs around the country, researchers found a number of similarities between the two types of programs – and noted that there are so many differences in individual clinical or counseling psychology programs, that it was more important to select a doctorate program that offered specialized concentrations and faculty whose interests align with yours.

-No matter where your career interests lie, Alliant’s California School of Professional Psychology can help you on your way.
+No matter where your career interests lie, Alliant International University’s California School of Professional Psychology can help you on your way.
 We offer Doctorate in Clinical Psychology Degree Programs at a number of campus locations throughout California.
-Each program also offers a wide range of concentrations to further specialize your studies and guide your future career.
+Each program also offers students a hands-on experience and a wide range of concentrations to further specialize your studies and guide your future career after graduation.